 Tagging – salmon and sea trout

 Anglers must gill tag all salmon!
 All sea trout over 40cm (15 ¾ inches) must also be tagged.
-Tags are too used immediately on landing the fish!
+Tags are to be used immediately on landing the fish!

 Bag limits – game fish